BananaAcid/ai-operator/README.md

       --no-ask                 ... to disable
   -s, --sysenv                 allow to use the complete system environment
       --no-sysenv              ... to disable
-  -e, --end                    end promping if assumed done
+  -e, --end                    end prompting if assumed done
       --no-end                 ... to disable

   -u, --update                 update user config (save config)